 Shakespeare Bulletin is a peer-reviewed quarterly journal which publishes articles at the cutting edge of Shakespearean and early modern performance studies and theatre history.
-It is a distinguishing feature of this journal that it welcomes scholarship on the full range of plays not only by Shakespeare but also by other early modern dramatists from the mid-sixteenth century to the Interregnum.
+It is a distinguishing feature of this journal that it welcomes scholarship on the full range of plays not only by Shakespeare but also by other early modern dramatists.
 The focus of all articles submitted should, in one way or another, be on the performance of these plays, in any medium, whether in the early modern period or in later centuries.
 Articles may examine performances of early modern plays in their own period and/or beyond; explore the use of performance in scholarship or teaching; develop performance-related scholarly methodologies and theoretical approaches to the performance of early modern drama; compare productions; analyze a single production; scrutinize ground-breaking new modes of performance in a variety of media and venues; explore performance traditions of early modern drama across the world.

 Shakespeare Bulletin House Style for articles

 Shakespeare Bulletin follows the guidelines set down in the most recent MLA Handbook for Writers of Research Papers (currently the 8th edition, 2016).

 Please Note: Articles that are not formatted according to these guidelines may be sent back to authors for urgent reformatting and may not meet publication deadlines.